Model with curly hair wearing a navy long-sleeved dress, seated in a wheelchair.

 • Stretch waistband.

-• Accessible openings - snaps from neckline to the sleeve to provide full exposure as needed.
+• Accessible openings- snap closure from neckline to the sleeve to allow full exposure as needed.

 • Internal waistband pulls.